sara-nl/clouddocs/VU-20171013/partB.markdown

 ![SURFsara logo](/images/SURFsara_logo.png)
 </div>

-This is part B of the tutorial [VU HPC Cloud course 2017-10-13](.) and covers the following topics:
+This is part B of the tutorial [VU HPC course 2017-11-13](.) and covers the following topics:

 1. [Persistence](#persistence)
 2. [Scale up to a multicore VM](#scale-up-to-a-multicore-vm)